Circular dichroism in high-order harmonic generation: Heralding topological phases and transitions in Chern insulators: The Haldane model

-In the HM, the Chern number of the conduction band $C_c = C$ can take the values of $-1$, $0$ and $+1$ depending on $M_0$ and $\phi_0$, see Fig.~(1) of main text.
+In the HM, the Chern number of the conduction band $C_c = C$ can take the values of $-1$, $0$ and $+1$ depending on $M_0$ and $\phi_0$ (see Fig.~\ref{figure1}).
 The trivial phase has a zero Chern number and the two topological phases are characterized by Chern numbers $C=\pm1$.
+Figure~\ref{figure1}(a) depicts the phase diagram in terms of $\phi_0$ and $M_0$, showing three distinct phases: a trivial phase with Chern number $C=0$ and two different topological phases, with Chern numbers $C=\pm 1$.
+At the boundary between the phases, the bandgap closes, as shown for the point~(Q).